 Roughly chop the fresh tomatoes and place them in a bowl.
 Add a drizzle of evo oil (to taste), salt and the roughly torn basil leaves.
 Mix all together.

-Once the slices of bread are toasted, grate the peeled tomato cloves on the top side of each slice to spread the garlic flavour.
+Once the slices of bread are toasted, grate the peeled garlic cloves on the top side of each slice to spread the garlic flavour.
 Drizzle some evo oil on the slices of bread and top them with the chopped tomatoes preparation.